espocrm/documentation/docs/administration/workflows.md

 How it works:

 1. You need to create a *List* Report showing records that met specific criteria.
 You can specify any columns for the Report, it doesn't matter.
-2. Then create a workflow rule with the *Scheduled* trigger type, select the Report.
+2. Then create a Workflow rule with the *Scheduled* trigger type, select the Report.
 Specify the scheduling.
-3. Specify one or multiple actions in the workflow.
+3. Specify one or multiple actions in the Workflow.

 The Workflow rule will be running (in idle) according to the specified scheduling.
 On each run, it will execute the Report and take all records from the Report result.
 Then, it will apply the action (or multiple actions) for every record.

 !!! example "Example, a use case"

     Send a notification email to customers who have their license expiring in 1 week.
 You will need a report showing contacts who have their license expiring exactly in 7 days.
-Setup a workflow to run once a day.
+Setup a Workflow to run once a day.

 ### Sequential

 Is supposed to be run by another Workflow.
 Provides the ability to make a complex logic.

-1. Create a workflow with the *Sequential* trigger type.
+1. Create a Workflow with the *Sequential* trigger type.
-2. Create another workflow with another trigger type.
+2. Create another Workflow with another trigger type.
 Add an action *Trigger another Workflow* and select the Workflow from the step 1.

 !!! note